-- (i) A City may set fees to recover the full cost of providing services, but fees cannot be levied in excess of the cost of service or for general revenue purposes. - (ii) A Cost of Service Study may be used as the basis to calculate and set fees to recover the full cost of providing services and to make findings that the fees reflect a reasonable estimate of the cost of providing the applicable services. - (iii) As for the process of adopting fees, State law requires that changes to the City's fees be presented to the City Council at a Public Hearing in accordance with Government Code section 66016, which requires that there be two publications of the meeting notice in the local newspaper, advance notice is provided to any party that requests to be notified of any proposed fee adjustments, and that the full package of the proposal is made available to the Public no less than fourteen days prior to the Hearing. - (iv) In addition, approved changes may take effect no less than 60 days after approval.
+- (i) A City may set fees to recover the full cost of providing services, but fees cannot be levied in excess of the cost of service or for general revenue purposes. - (ii) A Cost of Service Study may be used as the basis to calculate and set fees to recover the full cost of providing services and to make findings that the fees reflect a reasonable estimate of the cost of providing the applicable services. - (iii) As for the process of adopting fees, State law requires that changes to the City's fees be presented to the City Council at a Public Hearing in accordance with Government Code section 66016, which requires that there be two publications of the meeting notice in the local newspaper, advance notice is provided to any party that requests to be notified of any proposed fee adjustments, and that the full package of the proposal is made available to the Public no less than ten days prior to the Hearing. - (iv) In addition, approved changes may take effect no less than 60 days after approval.

-Following the review and receiving direction from the Finance & Administration Committee, Staff will publish and provide the noticing requirements for the proposed changes herein and bring the proposed fees before the City Council on September 12, 2022, to conduct a Public Hearing.
-If approved, Staff recommends that any changes approved pursuant to this item become effective on December 1, 2022, which is 60+ days from the conclusion of the Public Hearing and approval.
+The Finance & Administration Committee reviewed the fees on August 10, 2022, and directed staff to agendize the matter for a public hearing before the City Council.
+Staff has published and provided the notice requirements for the proposed changes herein and brought the proposed fees before the City Council at a Public Hearing on September 12, 2022.
+If approved, staff recommends that any changes approved pursuant to this item become effective on December 1, 2022, which is 60+ days from the conclusion of the Public Hearing and approval.